Cleveland House, Surry Hills

-The Cleveland House is a heritage-listed former residence, hospital, convent and aged care facility and now vacant building located at 146-164 Chalmers Street, Surry Hills, City of Sydney, New South Wales, Australia.
+The Cleveland House is a heritage-listed former residence, hospital, convent and aged care facility and now vacant building located at 146–164 Chalmers Street, Surry Hills, Sydney, Australia.
 The building is located at the rear of the block and is best viewed from Bedford Street.
 Its design was attributed to Francis Greenway and built from 1823.
 It is also known as Cleaveland.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Cleveland House was built in about 1823-4 for prominent emancipist merchant Daniel Cooper.
 The house was built on about 12 acre of land which was originally granted to Charles Smith by Governor Macquarie in 1809.
 Smith used this land, known as Cleveland Gardens, as either a market garden or nursery.
 Upon his purchase of the land Cooper spent A£4,000 on construction of the house, believed to be the work of architect Francis Greenway.
 The Cooper family moved into the house in 1825 but only resided there until 1829 when Cooper separated from his wife.
 At the time the house was let to provide Mrs Cooper with a source of income.

 Until 1855 the house and its land was let out mainly to various families for residential purposes.
 However, in the 1830s the property was also used as a school.
 During this time the property is believed to have held prime views of the Darling Harbour and city areas.
 The decision in 1850 to build Redfern terminus brought industry to the area.
 This resulted in the subdivision of many of the gentlemen's estates in the neighbouring suburb of Surry Hills.
 This caused Surry Hills to be built out and changed its character from a picturesque "village" to a high density suburb.

 Daniel Cooper returned to England in 1831 and left the house in the trust of James Cooper on the death of his ex-wife, Hannah, in 1836.
 Daniel Cooper died in 1853 and James Cooper sold the estate, which now amounted to around 13 acre, jointly to Moorehead and Walker.
 In 1855 this estate was subdivide into eight sections as part of the redevelopment of Surry Hills.
 The section containing the house and the outbuildings, lots 7, 8 and 12, were sold as a single property to Isaac Levey and inherited by his son, Montague, in 1860.
 For a short time after the subdivision the property was used for residential purposes but from 1858 the uses were varied.
 Uses included a school, laundry, boarding house, gentlemen's apartment and a government labour bureau.